RWinterburn/PP1/read-me-docs/README.md

 fix gallery dimensions
 make different break points in media queries putting in old design need to sort out gallery as it is taking up the page and making the resizing space weird

+managed to make the website mobile responsive using vw vh and changing some elements to % instead of using px